How Do I Pay For It?

 Graduate assistantships are available to qualified students and are awarded on a competitive basis.
 Stipends are approximately $12,000 (well actually $11,992) and include a partial or full waiver of tuition.
 Currently we have 15-20 assistantships for our graduate students.
 Job assignments include working for individual faculty members, working at the Kentucky Museum or Mammoth Cave National Park, and working for the Kentucky Folklife Program.

 We begin to make offers in February, so we encourage you to get your applications in as soon as possible.
-If it's later than February, please contact Michael Ann Williams and ask about the possiblity of funding.
+If it's later than February, please contact Ann Ferrell and ask about the possiblity of funding.

 The assistantship process is changing.
 All application materials should come directly to the department, rather than Graduate Studies.
 We request that you send a statement of interest, a resume, and a writing sample, along with the application.
 Also please ask three references to send letters on your behalf.
 All materials may be submitted electronically.
 We are working on an online application, but meanwhile, you may use this form.